elsbels64/startup/README.md

 ### Elevator pitch

 This website will be a higher or lower game.
 Players will guess if the next card is higher or lower than the last and if they guess correctly, they get to keep playing and their score increases.
-Once the player's game ends the scores are shared with other players
+Once the player's game ends their score is shared with other players

 ### Design